RA341/gouda/website/docs/users/intro.md

 # Gouda

-**A lightweight download automation tool for MyAnonaMouse users, offering a simpler alternative to [Readarr](https://github.com/Readarr/Readarr).**
+**A lightweight download automation tool for Myanonamouse users, offering a simpler alternative to [Readarr](https://github.com/Readarr/Readarr).**

----

 ## What is Gouda?